AliceO2Group/O2DPG/RelVal/README.md

 * pie charts showing the fraction of test results per test,
 * 1D plots showing the computed value and threshold per test.

-## More details of `rel-val` command
+## More details of `rel-val` and `inspect` commands

-As mentioned above, the basic usage of the `rel-val` sub-command is straightforward.
+As mentioned above, the basic usage of the `rel-val` and `inspect` sub-commands are straightforward.
 But there are quite a few more options available and some of them will be explained briefly below.
-In fact, most of them also apply to the `inspect` sub-command.

 ### Setting new/custom thresholds from another RelVal run
 Each RelVal run produces a `Summary.json` file in the corresponding output directories.
 Among other things, it contains the computed values of all tests for each compared histogram pair.
 Such a `Summary.json` can now be used as a input file for a future RelVal to set all thresholds according to the values.
 In fact, multiple such files can be passed and for each histogram-test combination, the mean or max of the previously calculated values can be used to set the new thresholds.